By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

-There is hardly a business seminar without the "gorilla video".
+Hardly any business seminar can do without the “Gorilla Video”.
 You can see two teams throwing a ball in a small space.
-The audience is asked to count the ball contacts of the team in the white T-shirts.
+The audience is asked to count the team's ball contacts in the white T-shirts.

 After a minute, the fun is over and the audience's responses are 34 or 35 ball contacts, depending on the attention.
 The joke on the matter: Due to the concentration on the counting hardly anyone gets that in the middle of the video a guy in the gorilla costume walks, drumming on the chest and goes again.

 Video Note: If you don't see a video here, you have to activate the option "Watch videos" under "Privacy and Cookies" at the end of the page!